 CRRECENT Supports Former Juvenile Offender with Work Tools

-As part of its Juvenile Justice Programme (Reintegration), the Child Research and Resource Centre (CRRECENT) has presented work tools consisting of a full set of industrial sewing machine, bench grinder and a drilling machine for a discharged juvenile offender to further enable Yaw increase production of bamboo bags.
+As part of the Juvenile Justice Programme (Reintegration), the Child Research and Resource Centre (CRRECENT) and Ashmore Foundation(UK) presented work tools consisting of a full set of industrial sewing machine, bench grinder and a drilling machine for a discharged juvenile offender (Yaw) to enable him increase production of bamboo bags.

 At 17, Yaw was placed in detention for stealing sheep for three-years.
 He was placed in the Senior Correctional Centre, a place meant for 18 years and above offenders to serve his sentence.
 At the Centre, Yaw became remorseful and made up his mind to become a better person.
 He paid serious attention to his lessons in bamboo craft at the Centre.